How to Tell the Difference Between Fake Online Casinos: A Security Guide

 2. Fake slots

-- twist RTP in your favor;
+- tweak RTP in your favor;

-- do not run real bonus features.
+- not run real bonus features.

 3. Problems with payments

-Won - and the problems began?
+Won - and started problems?

 Constant "verification," which lasts for weeks;